telerik/ajax-docs/controls/menu/how-to/expand-root-menuitem-on-click-only.md

 ---
 title: Expand Root MenuItem on Click Only
-page_title: Expand Root MenuItem on Click Only | RadMenu for ASP.NET AJAX Documentation
+page_title: Expand Root MenuItem on Click Only - RadMenu
-description: Expand Root MenuItem on Click Only
+description: Check our Web Forms article about Expand Root MenuItem on Click Only.
 slug: menu/how-to/expand-root-menuitem-on-click-only
 tags: expand,root,menuitem,on,click,only
 published: True